Xamel7/X-World/102/Class05/README.md

 >An inline style may be used to apply a unique style for a single element.

 >To use inline styles, add the style attribute to the relevant element.
 The style attribute can contain any CSS property.

+## Basic selectors

+>Universal selector
+Selects all elements.
+Optionally, it may be restricted to a specific namespace or to all namespaces.

+Syntax: * ns|* *|*

+>Type selector
+Selects all elements that have the given node name.

+Syntax: elementname

+>Type selector
+Selects all elements that have the given node name.

+Syntax: elementname

+>ID selector
+Selects an element based on the value of its id attribute.
+There should be only one element with a given ID in a document.

+Syntax: #idname

+>Attribute selector
+Selects all elements that have the given attribute.

+Syntax: [attr] [attr=value] [attr~=value] [attr|=value] [attr^=value] [attr$=value] [attr*=value]

+ ## Grouping selectors

+ >Selector list
+The , selector is a grouping method that selects all the matching nodes.

+Syntax: A, B

+## Combinators

+>Descendant combinator
+The " " (space) combinator selects nodes that are descendants of the first element.

+Syntax: A B

+>Child combinator
+The > combinator selects nodes that are direct children of the first element.

+Syntax: A > B

+>General sibling combinator
+The ~ combinator selects siblings.
+This means that the second element follows the first (though not necessarily immediately), and both share the same parent.

+Syntax: A ~ B

+>Adjacent sibling combinator
+The + combinator matches the second element only if it immediately follows the first element.

+Syntax: A + B

+>Column combinator Experimental
+The || combinator selects nodes which belong to a column.

+Syntax: A || B

+## Pseudo-classes and pseudo-elements

+>Pseudo classes
+The : pseudo allow the selection of elements based on state information that is not contained in the document tree.

+>Pseudo elements
+The :: pseudo represent entities that are not included in HTML.

+## Structure of a selector

+>Simple selector
+A selector with a single component, such as a single id selector or type selector, that's not used in combination with or contains any other selector component or combinator.All basic selectors, attributes, and single pseudo-classes and pseudo-elements are simple selectors.

+>Compound selector
+A sequence of simple selectors that are not separated by a combinator.
+A compound selector represents a set of simultaneous conditions on a single element.
+In a compound selector, the type selector or a universal selector in a compound selector must come first in the sequence of selectors.
+Only one type selector or universal selector is allowed in the sequence.
+Since whitespace represents the descendant combinator, no whitespace is allowed between the simple selectors in a compound selector.

+>Complex selector
+A sequence of one or more simple and/or compound selectors that are separated by combinators.
+A complex selector represents a set of simultaneous conditions on a set of elements.
+These conditions apply in the context of relationships described by the combinators.

+>Relative selector
+A selector representing an element relative to one or more anchor elements preceded by a combinator.

+>Selector list
+A comma-separated list of simple, compound, or complex selectors.
+If the constituent selector type of a selector list is important but unspecified, it is called a complex selector list.